educational-resources-and-services/bibletags-widget/README.md

   * Get preload working with verse content.
   * no visuals in utility instance
   * Make promises an option in addition to callbacks?
+  * Do I need to have a bookId converter or lookup as an aid to people using this widget?
+Or perhaps a mapping object that they fill in?
+See https://github.com/openscriptures/BibleOrgSys/tree/master/DataFiles/BookOrders
+  * Explain somewhere that the KJV book ordering is used with an example mapping function (with an actual translation that has different ordering)
+* Make sure discrepency in API is right, where sometimes there is { [versionId]: { bookId, chapter, verse } } and other times versions: [{ versionId, bookId, chapter, verse }]
 * Ability to send in English verse in plaintext
 * Send in multiple versions
 * Get Greek NT working